MkSoo01/Visual-Cobol-CodeFlow/README.md

 2. In VS Code, open the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on macOS).

-3. ype and select: `Extensions: Install from VSIX...`.
+3. Type and select: `Extensions: Install from VSIX...`.

 4. Choose the downloaded `.vsix` file.